panthios/rscore/mutable-constant/README.md

 This crate provides a smart pointer that allows mutation even when the pointer is immutable.

+This crate is very new, and is not at a stable version yet.
+It is not recommended for production use.

 ## Why would you want this?

 Consider the following example: